bufbuild-ru/docs/docs/cli/quickstart/index.md

 :::

-If successful, you'll notice a few new files in the `gen` directory—they're your generated code stubs:
+If successful, you'll notice a few new files in the `gen` directory — they're your generated code stubs:

 ```text
 .